kofinder/finderbar-oauth/README.md

 # NOTE
-    - You can take the soure freely.
-However, I  don't allow to you to make money on it.
+  You can use the source freely; however, I don’t allow you to make money from it.